Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 2.1.1 Problem Description

-Using the latest and most remarkable technologies out there can bring a lot of self-satisfaction and potential material gains.
-New technologies can be easier to use, have better security, and perhaps offer attractive new features.
+Using the latest and most remarkable technologies can bring a lot of self-satisfaction and potential material gains.
+New technologies can be easier to use, have better security, and offer attractive new features.
 So why would you be better off using older technologies?

-The Gartner Hype Cycle visual claims to represent what a breakthrough technology would go through before becoming mainstream.
+The Gartner Hype Cycle visual represents what a breakthrough technology would go through before becoming mainstream.
 Have a look at the below graph.

 There is various criticism around the usefulness and accuracy of the Gartner Hype Cycle, but these could be safely ignored for the sake of this discussion.